Fun Soccer Drills for 4 Year Olds

 Final Thoughts

 Remember to always try to keep every kid engaged during soccer drills.
-There shouldn’t be much downtime, this is when they lose interest.

 Also, soccer players at this age do not need to train for hours.
 Instead, 20 min. to 30 min. is ideal for four year olds.